Commissioner's Directive 715-3

 CD 784 – Victim Engagement

-Aboriginal social history: the various circumstances that have affected the lives of most Aboriginal peoples in Canada.
-Considering these circumstances may result in alternate options or solutions and applies only to Aboriginal offenders (not to non-Aboriginal offenders who choose to follow the Aboriginal way of life).
+Indigenous social history: the various circumstances that have affected the lives of most Indigenous peoples in Canada.
+Considering these circumstances may result in alternate options or solutions and applies only to Indigenous offenders (not to non-Indigenous offenders who choose to follow the Indigenous way of life).
 These circumstances include the following (note that this is not an exhaustive list):

 - effects of the residential school system